jcausey-astate/CS2124_lecture_notes/content/16b_HeapSort.md

 ## Heaps

 A heap is a kind of (usually binary) tree.
-They come in two varieties:
+They normally come in two varieties:

 - _Min-Heaps_ always maintain the smallest value at the root.
 - _Max-Heaps_ always maintain the largest value at the root.

+<br/><br/><br/>
+<small>_There is also a more exotic heap called a "min-max-heap" that allows you
+to find the smallest and largest values in constant time, but we won't consider that variation here._</small>

 ---